help-me-mom/ng-mocks/README.md

   - `__simulateTouch()` - calls `onTouched` on the mocked component bound to a `FormControl`
 - supports `exportAs`

-Below you can find **an example how to mock a child component in Angular tests**.

 Let's pretend that in our Angular application `TargetComponent` depends on a child component of `DependencyComponent` and we want to mock it in a test.